pchain-org/pweb3/docs/web3-pi-subscribe.rst

-.. _eth-subscribe:
+.. _pi-subscribe:

 .. include:: include_announcement.rst

 ==================
-web3.eth.subscribe
+web3.pi.subscribe
 ==================

-The ``web3.eth.subscribe`` function lets you subscribe to specific events in the blockchain.
+The ``web3.pi.subscribe`` function lets you subscribe to specific events in the blockchain.